-4

-Template revision date: March 2019 Agreement# ######## OPA Review #####

 Entire Agreement.
 This Agreement contains all the terms of the Parties and supersedes all prior Agreements and understandings related thereto.
 This Agreement can be changed or amended only by a written instrument signed by the Parties.
 Due to the specialized nature of the work, this contract is non-assignable by both Parties.

 Disputes.
 The signatories to this Agreement shall expend their best efforts to amicably resolve any dispute that may arise under this Agreement.
 Any dispute that the signatories are unable to resolve shall be submitted to the Director of the USGS or his/her designee and the General Manager of the Collaborator or his/her designee for resolution.